U.S. Steel Building - USX Tower

 Ground was broken for the US Steel Building in March of 1967.
 The United States Steel Corporation, one of the largest steel producers in the world, wanted to make a statement about the strength and beauty of steel.
 The original concept was to design the tallest building in the country, with an outer facing completely made of Cor-Ten Steel.
 It was to be a huge advertisement for the steel industry, which was centered in Pittsburgh.

 The building was completed in 1970 and became headquarters of U.S. Steel Corporation.
 The towering 64-story skyscraper did not quite eclipse the tallest buildings in the country, but in 1970 it was the third tallest in the land, behind the Empire State Building and the Sears Tower.
 The steel tower rose to a height of 841 feet, well above 600 foot Mount Washington, and is visible from the South Hills.
+The building does, however, have the largest roof in the world on a structure of its size, an expanse of nearly one acre.

 Wikipedia: U.S. Steel Tower.